 At the beginning of the process, you will receive an introductory lecture by the surgeon, dietitian, and psychologist.
 This lecture will provide comprehensive information about the types of available surgeries, their advantages and disadvantages, expectations, potential risks, nutritional limitations, and the expected psychological process.
 After the introductory lecture, you will be directed to undergo preliminary tests as part of the health fund coverage, including blood tests, abdominal ultrasound, chest X-ray, ECG, and additional tests according to your medical background.
 Please bring all the required documents to the preoperative appointment.

-In the second stage, you will have individual meetings with the surgeon, dietitian, and psychologist to discuss and select the appropriate surgery, receive answers to any questions that arise, and get guidance leading up to the chosen surgery.
+In the second stage, you will have individual meetings with the surgeon, dietitian, and psychologist to discuss and select the appropriate surgery, receive answers to questions you may have, and receive guidance leading up to the chosen surgery.
 Please schedule appointments with the dietitian and surgeon in advance.

 It is essential to follow a preoperative diet starting four weeks before the surgery.
 Additionally, increasing physical activity and quitting smoking are recommended.